alicerunsonfedora/pale-shelter/README.md

 ## Licensing

 The source code for this game is licensed under the Mozilla Public License v2.0.
 Assets in this game are licensed under their respective licenses and can be reviewed accordingly.

+## Privacy Policy

+No data is collected, period.
+It's that simple.